salano/Analytic-Engineering/Cumulative Design Pattern/README.md

 We can use this data to analyse the customers' order pattern over the last day, week, month by computing the following dataset from the 'cust_cumulated' data.
 ![Alt text](cust_purchase_analysis.png)

 -The 'bits' column contains a series of bit values with each value representing if a purchase was made by the customer on a given day.
-The days are numbered backwards with the leftmost value representing the last day in the month (0 - no purchase, 1 - purchase).
+The days are numbered backwards with the leftmost value representing the last day in the month (0 - no purchase, 1 - purchase). <br />
--The 'bit_count' column indicates the number of purchases made over the month by the customer.
+-The 'bit_count' column indicates the number of purchases made over the month by the customer. <br />
--The 'dim_as_mthly_purchase' column indicates whether a purchase was made in the month by the customer.
+-The 'dim_as_mthly_purchase' column indicates whether a purchase was made in the month by the customer. <br />
--The 'dim_weekly_purchase' column indicates whether a purchase was made in the last week in the month by the customer.
+-The 'dim_weekly_purchase' column indicates whether a purchase was made in the last week in the month by the customer. <br />
--The 'dim_daily_purchase' column indicates whether a purchase was made on the last day in the month by the customer.
+-The 'dim_daily_purchase' column indicates whether a purchase was made on the last day in the month by the customer. <br />